-The Holy Bible was written by men divinely inspired and is the record of God's revelation of Himself to man.
+The Holy Bible was written by men divinely inspired and is God's written revelation of Himself to mankind.
 It is a perfect treasure of divine instruction.
-It has God for its author, salvation for its end and truth, without any mixture of error, for its matter.
-It reveals the principles by which God judges us; and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds and religious opinions should be tried.
-The criterion by which the Bible is to be interpreted is Jesus Christ.
+It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
+It is completely true and trustworthy.
+It is the final authority for the believer in matters of belief and Christian living.
+It is a testimony to Christ, who is Himself the focus of divine revelation.

 God the Father

-God as Father reigns with providential care over His universe, His creatures and the flow of the stream of human history according to the purposes of His grace.
-He is all powerful, all loving and all wise.
+God as Father reigns with providential care over His universe, His creatures, and the flow of the stream of human history according to the purposes of His grace.
 God is Father in truth to those who become children of God through faith in Jesus Christ.
 He is fatherly in His attitude toward all men.

 God the Son

-Christ is the eternal Son of God.
-In His incarnation as Jesus Christ, He was conceived of the Holy Spirit and born of the virgin Mary.
-Jesus perfectly revealed and did the will of God, taking upon Himself the demands and necessities of human nature and identifying Himself completely with mankind yet without sin.
-He honored the divine law by His personal obedience, and in His death on the cross He made provision for the redemption of men from sin.
-He was raised from the dead with a glorified body and appeared to His disciples as the person who was with them before His crucifixion.
-He ascended into heaven and is now exalted at the right hand of God where He is the One Mediator, partaking of the nature of God and of man, and in whose Person is effected the reconciliation between God and man.
+Christ is the eternal Son of God, the incarnate revelation of God to mankind in Jesus Christ.
+Jesus was conceived of the Holy Spirit and born of the virgin Mary, being fully God and fully man.
+Jesus perfectly revealed and did the will of God, taking upon Himself human nature with its demands and necessities and identifying Himself completely with mankind, yet without sin.
+He fulfilled the law and gave Himself as the substitutionary sacrifice to redeem mankind from sin through His death on the cross, burial and resurrection from the dead.
+After many bodily appearances, He ascended into heaven and is now exalted at the right hand of God where He is the One Mediator, our advocate and intercessor before the Father.
 He will return in power and glory to judge the world and to consummate His redemptive mission.
-He now dwells in all believers as the living and ever-present Lord.

 God the Holy Spirit